Joel Resnicoff: Career

 In addition to artwork that appeared on apparel and accessories, he created and illustrated a series of postcards and greeting cards, called ResniCards, that gently poked fun at New York City, its residents, and its tourists.
 In these cards, he contrasted often overweight women with the ultra-slim figures in the fashion world that he regularly used in his own illustrations.
-As one reviewer put it, his cards featured "pachiderm-sized dames in tacky-wacky get-ups...shattering la mode" He could poke fun at New York and New Yorkers because his love for both the city and its city-dwellers was well known.
+As one reviewer put it, his cards featured "pachiderm-sized dames in tacky-wacky get-ups...shattering la mode".
+He could poke fun at New York and New Yorkers because his love for both the city and its city-dwellers was well known.
 When asked to describe New York in three words, he wrote, energy, variety, and creativity.

-Resnicoff's fashion illustrations were well known and wide-ranging, including his years of work with WWD, and with other Fairchild Publications journals, including Footwear News, and the Daily News Record; a variety of fashion advertisements in virtually every New York newspaper, from The New York Times to The Village Voice, including cover illustrations for some, such as the Soho News, and Art Direction; contributions to special publications such as the Manhattan Catalogue; illustrations and lay-outs for national and international periodicals, including Travel and Leisure and Mademoiselle; special brochures for stores and periodicals, including New York magazine; and multi-color spreads for a number of foreign publications and journals, including some in Italy, like Vanity Magazine, and Japan.
+Resnicoff's fashion illustrations were well known and wide-ranging, including his years of work with WWD, and with other Fairchild Publications journals, including Footwear News, and the Daily News Record; a variety of fashion advertisements in virtually every New York newspaper, from The New York Times to The Village Voice, including cover illustrations for some, such as the Soho News, and Art Direction; contributions to special publications such as the Manhattan Catalog; illustrations and lay-outs for national and international periodicals, including Travel and Leisure and Mademoiselle; special brochures for stores and periodicals, including New York magazine; and multi-color spreads for a number of foreign publications and journals, including some in Italy, like Vanity Magazine, and Japan.